 In the exam no learning aids are permitted.

 There will be a bonus (one intermediate stepping of "0,3" to the better grade) on passed module exams (4,3 is not upgraded to 4,0).
-The bonus is applicable to the exam period directly following the lecture period (not to the exam repetition) and subject to the condition that the student passes the mid-term of handing-in at least 3 of 4 homework set sheets
+The bonus is applicable to the exam period directly following the lecture period (not to the exam repetition) and subject to the condition that the student passes the mid-term of handing in at least 3 out of 4 homework set sheets.

 The exam may be repeated at the end of the semester.